MikuSnow/BetonQuest./Conditions-List.md

 **Desc**: There must be specific time for this condition to return true.

-**Instruction**: You need to specify “time:” attribute followed by two hour numbers separated by dash.
+**Instruction**: You need to specify `time:` attribute followed by two hour numbers separated by dash.
 These number are normal 24-hour format hours.
 The first must be smaller than the second.
 If you want to achieve time period between 23 and 2 you need to invert outcome.

-**Example**: time time:2-23 --inverted
+**Example**: `time time:2-23 --inverted`

 Weather
 ----------------